Never miss Spotify new releases

 How they compare

-Spotify's own surfaces, the most popular third-party tool, and Tracknack — side by side.
+Spotify's two main discovery features and Tracknack — side by side.

 Catches every release~30 picks/weekArtists onlyAll releases